Renji2014/csharp-lessons/_exercises/A02_calculate_polygon_area_1.md

 status: finished
 authors: marc
 lesson: 2
+solution_code: lesson_02/A02_polygon_area_1
 ---

-Calculate the area of a polyon given with a set of points (2D) to represent its vertices.[^solution]
+Calculate the area of a polyon given with a set of points (2D) to represent its vertices.

-[^solution]:
-    You can find the solution to this task [Here](https://github.com/satkowski/csharp-lessons-exercise-solutions/tree/master/lesson_02/A02_polygon_area_1/ExerciseSolution/).

 ### Step 1